 Under the United States Bankruptcy Code, there are certain debts that debtors may attempt to eliminate through the bankruptcy process, but which will legally remain their responsibility.
 Although many debts are discharged (forgiven) under Chapter 7, there are some that either stay with the debtor because of some misdeed or simply because of the legal nature of that debt.
 In either case, the debtor is expected to continue payment to that creditor as normal.

 The financial distress that leads an individual to consider bankruptcy can create a troubling, confusing time for those debtors who are overwhelmed by the process.
-Contact Birmingham non-dischargeable debt attorney, Paula Greenway, of GREENWAY BANKRUPTCY LAW, LLC, by calling (205) 324-4000.
+Contact Birmingham non-dischargeable debt attorney, Paula Greenway, of [firm-name], by calling [phone-number].

 Speaking broadly, there are two kinds of non-dischargeable debts.
 There are those debts that are inherently treated differently by the law, and are always considered non-dischargeable.
 Then, there are dischargeable debts that are denied because of some negligence or illegality caused by the debtor.
 The following debts may not be discharged: